mebusy/notes/dev_notes/mcts.md

 - <img src="../imgs/mcts_ex_6_s.png" width=300 />

 If we were asked to stop at this point.
 The search would essentially tell us that the best action to take.
-Because the value of s2 is 24, and the value of s1 is 20.